Puyodead1/udemy-downloader/README.md

 # NOTE

 - **This tool will not work without decryption keys, and there currently no public way to get those keys.
 Do not bother installing unless you already have keys!**
+- **Downloading courses is against Udemy's Terms of Service, I am NOT held responsible for your account getting suspended as a result from the use of this program!**
 - This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.

 # Description